-- Missing appropriate security hardening across any part of the application stack. - Unnecessary features are enabled or installed (e.g. unnecessary ports, services, pages, accounts, or privileges). - Default accounts and their passwords still enabled and unchanged. - Error handling reveals stack traces or other overly informative error messages to users. - For upgraded systems, latest security features are disabled or not configured securely. - The security settings in the application servers, application frameworks (e.g. Struts, Spring, ASP.NET), libraries, databases, etc. not set to secure values. - The server does not send security headers or directives or are not set to secure values. - The software out of date or vulnerable (see A9:2017-Using Components with Known Vulnerabilities).
+- Missing appropriate security hardening across any part of the application stack, or improperly configured permissions on cloud services. - Unnecessary features are enabled or installed (e.g. unnecessary ports, services, pages, accounts, or privileges). - Default accounts and their passwords still enabled and unchanged. - Error handling reveals stack traces or other overly informative error messages to users. - For upgraded systems, latest security features are disabled or not configured securely. - The security settings in the application servers, application frameworks (e.g. Struts, Spring, ASP.NET), libraries, databases, etc. not set to secure values. - The server does not send security headers or directives or they are not set to secure values. - The software is out of date or vulnerable (see A9:2017-Using Components with Known Vulnerabilities).

 Without a concerted, repeatable application security configuration process, systems are at a higher risk.